ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 #### Step 4 - Plotting the Band Structure
 Finally, we are ready  to plot the band structure.
 The band structure is typically plotted with the energy on the y-axis and the high-symmetry k-points on the x-axis.
 The energy is usually shifted so that the valence band maximum is at 0 eV.
 The directory `03_bandstructure` contains a python script (`plotband_shifted.py`) that can be used to plot the band structure.

 !!! example "Task 3.4 - Plotting the band structure"
     Run the python script to plot the band structure of carbon diamond.
     ```
     python plotband_shifted.py
     ```
+    Download the output file `C_diamond_bands.png` and take a look at it.
     Is carbon diamond a metal or an insulator?
 At which k-points is the valence band maximum and the conduction band minimum?
 How large is the band gap (and is it direct or indirect)?

     ??? success "Final result"
         <figure markdown="span">